b-vitali/Dockers/README.md

 > [!IMPORTANT]
 > Linux: in your `.bashrc` create an `alias`
 > ```
-> alias run_pytorch='docker run -it --rm --name pytorch -p 8888:8888 --env DISPLAY=$DISPLAY --volume /tmp/.X11-unix:/tmp/.X11-unix --volume local/path/to/files:/mnt/pytorch pytorch-docker'
+> alias run_pyall='docker run -it --rm --name pyall -p 8888:8888 --env DISPLAY=$DISPLAY --volume /tmp/.X11-unix:/tmp/.X11-unix --volume local/path/to/files:/mnt/pyall pyall-docker'
 > ```
 > This will create an `alias` you can run in the `terminal`
 >
 > Windows: if you use `powershell` you can create a funcion in your `$PROFILE`, something like
 > ```
-> function run_pytorch {
+> function run_pyall {
->   docker run -it --rm --name pytorch -p 8888:8888 --env DISPLAY=host.docker.internal:0 --volume local\path\to\files:/mnt/pytorch pytorch-docker
+>   docker run -it --rm --name pyall -p 8888:8888 --env DISPLAY=host.docker.internal:0 --volume local\path\to\files:/mnt/pyall pyall-docker
 > }
 > ```
 > This will create a function you can run in the powershell